The Value of Downtown report: Birmingham

 Read More

-The Vanishing Authenticity of Birmingham
+The vanishing authenticity of Birmingham

 Much of the “Birmingham character” that we appreciate and promote today is thanks to the many beautiful historic buildings and homes that still stand.
 Our concentration of historic structures is unique, and it’s an asset for our entire region’s economic development and growth, as that authenticity attracts people seeking sense of place and quality of life.
 But how do we ensure that the authenticity doesn’t begin to vanish as we continue to revive these historic structures?